 in" are all reserved words in those languages and cannot be used.
 Otherwise, a syntax error will be reported when code is entered.

 It is a good practice to name pins as "inPin1" or "textPin" or "xxxPin" in general, to avoid such conflicts right from the beginning.
 Such naming convention also make the code more readable, as it reduces chances for confusing the name of a pin with a name of a variable used for a pin's data value (remember: in the code, the pin-name refers to the pin - not the pin's value).

 Edit Functions for Existing Pins

-For all other operations concerning the pins, the pin to be modified has to be selected first.
+For all other pin operations, the pin to be modified has to be selected first.
 To select a pin, click on it with the left mouse button.
-You can select multiple pins: keep the CTRL-key down while clicking, to toggle the pin into or out of the selection.
+You can select multiple pins: keep the Ctrl key down while clicking, to toggle the pin into or out of the selection.
 Press the Shift-key while clicking to select all pins in between the previously selected pin and the clicked-on pin.
 The selected pin(s) will appear highlighted in a red color.

 To open the context menu for a pin or group of pins, first select the pin(s), then press the right mouse button.
 The context menu provides additional pin related functions.
 Since input and output pins have slightly different properties, their context menus are different and described below.

 Setup / Change Datatype